-Deontay Wilder believes he’s fully in the driving seat with negotiations for a future fight with Anthony Joshua.
+Deontay Wilder believes he’s entirely in the driving seat with negotiations for a future fight with Anthony Joshua.

-The WBC heavyweight champion, who originally chased a clash with Joshua unsuccessfully over the summer, says the tables have now turned.
+The WBC heavyweight champion, who initially chased a clash with Joshua unsuccessfully over the summer, says the tables have now turned.

-Following his amazing draw with Tyson Fury, Wilder is confident he can eventually land the fight when he wants it.
+Following his fantastic draw with Tyson Fury, Wilder is confident he can eventually land the fight when he wants it.

 “They’re definitely begging now.
 He’s trying to reach out all of a sudden,” Wilder told Joe Rogan’s podcast.

-“His management are still trying to reach out to mine as well.
-He could have had this opportunity, he had many opportunities.
-He could have fought Luis Ortiz, he could have fought me, he had a chance to fight Tyson Fury.
+“His management is still trying to reach out to mine as well.
+He could have had this opportunity.
+He had many opportunities.
+And he could have fought Luis Ortiz.
+He could have fought me.
+He had a chance to fight Tyson Fury.